-Charging Strategy

-In this section, you'll be able to create charging strategies to be used in the analysis.
-You may edit the default strategy or add additional strategies.
-The tool will model each strategy chosen, and then you will be able to view and compare different charging strategies in the results dashboard.
+Charging Strategy In this section, you'll be able to create charging strate analysis.
+You may edit the default strategy or add adc will model each strategy chosen, and then you will be different charging strategies in the results dashboard. gies to be used in the litional strategies.
+The tool able to view and compare

 Modeled Strategies Adjust the percent of charging that occurs at each location and the cost of electricity at that location.
 Edit Strategy

-Select a setting below to view, edit, or remove.
+or remove.
 At the Depot

-Default Charging Strategy 1 % Charging at Depot Chargers: 1009
+Default Charging Strategy 1 % Charging at Depot Chargers: 100%

-Electricity Price (\$/kWh): \$0.2
+Electricity Price (\$/kWh): \$0.23

 At Public

-% Charging at Public 09
+% Charging at Public 0%

-Public Charging Price (\$/kWh): \$0.5
+Public Charging Price (\$/kWh): \$0.50

-Public Charging Downtime Cost (\$/Hour): \$43.0
+Public Charging Downtime Cost (\$/Hour): \$43.00

-Max Power for Public Charging (KW): 15
+Max Power for Public Charging (KW): 150

 At En-Route Chargers

-Add % Charging at En-Route Chargers: 09
+Add % Charging at En-Route Chargers: 0%

-Remove En Route Charging Price (\$/kWh): \$0.2
+Remove En Route Charging Price (\$/kWh): \$0.25

+Name: Default Charging Strategy 1

+Save